-This model has a crucial advantage in that no geometrical frustration exist in the reciprocal limit $J_i^{\rm R}=J_i^{\rm L}$, and therefore, frustration can only arise through non-reciprocal interactions.
-This can be seen from the fact that the ground state configuration of the reciprocal system is uniquely determined once one fixes one of the spins (Fig.~\ref{fig:glass reciprocal} bottom-left panel).
-Since reciprocal coupling favors either alignment or anti-alignment of spins, the ground state in the reciprocal limit exhibit a nematic order characterized by a complex order parameter $\psi_2 = (1/N)\sum_{i=1}^N e^{2i\theta_i}$.
+This model has a crucial advantage in that no geometrical frustration exists in the reciprocal case $\gamma=1$, and therefore, frustration can only arise through non-reciprocal interactions.
+This can be seen from the fact that the ground state configuration of the reciprocal system is uniquely determined once one fixes one of the spins (Fig.~\ref{fig: glass reciprocal} bottom-left panel).
+Since reciprocal coupling favors either alignment or anti-alignment of spins, the ground state in the reciprocal limit exhibits a nematic order characterized by a complex order parameter $\psi_2 = (1/N)\sum_{i=1}^N e^{2i\theta_i}$.